Cryogenian: Climate

 The Cryogenian is generally considered to be divisible into at least two major worldwide glaciations.
-The Sturtian glaciation persisted from 720 to 660 million years ago, and the Marinoan glaciation which ended approximately 635 Ma, at the end of the Cryogenian.
+The Sturtian glaciation persisted from around 717 to 660 million years ago, and the Marinoan glaciation which ended around 632.3 million years ago, at the start of the Ediacaran.
 The deposits of glacial tillite also occur in places that were at low latitudes during the Cryogenian, a phenomenon which led to the hypothesis of deeply frozen planetary oceans called "Snowball Earth".
 Between the Sturtian and Marinoan glaciations was a so-called "Cryogenian interglacial period" marked by relatively warm climate and anoxic oceans, along with marine transgression.

 Paleogeography

-Before the start of the Cryogenian, around 750 Ma, the cratons that made up the supercontinent Rodinia started to rift apart.
+Before the start of the Cryogenian, around 750 million years ago, the cratons that made up the supercontinent Rodinia started to rift apart.
 The superocean Mirovia began to close while the superocean Panthalassa began to form.
 The cratons (possibly) later assembled into another supercontinent called Pannotia, in the Ediacaran.

 Eyles and Young state, "Most Neoproterozoic glacial deposits accumulated as glacially influenced marine strata along rifted continental margins or interiors."
 Worldwide deposition of dolomite might have reduced atmospheric carbon dioxide.
 The break up along the margins of Laurentia at about 750 Ma occurs at about the same time as the deposition of the Rapitan Group in North America, contemporaneously with the Sturtian in Australia.
 A similar period of rifting at about 650 Ma occurred with the deposition of the Ice Brook Formation in North America, contemporaneously with the Marinoan in Australia.
 The Sturtian and Marinoan are local divisions within the Adelaide Rift Complex.

 Cryogenian biota and fossils

 Between the Sturtian and Marinoan glaciations, global biodiversity was very low.

 Fossils of testate amoeba (or Arcellinida) first appear during the Cryogenian Period.
 Since 2009, some researchers have argued that during the Cryogenian Period, potentially the oldest known fossils of sponges, and therefore animals, were formed.
 However, it is unclear whether these fossils actually belong to sponges, though the authors do not rule out the possibility of such fossils to represent proto-sponges or complex microbial precursors to sponge-grade organisms.
-The issue of whether or not biology was impacted by this event has not been settled, for example Porter (2000) suggests that new groups of life evolved during this period, including the red algae and green algae, stramenopiles, ciliates, dinoflagellates, and testate amoeba.
+The issue of whether or not biology was impacted by this event has not been settled, for example Porter (2000) suggests that new groups of life evolved during this period, including red algae, green algae, stramenopiles, ciliates, dinoflagellates, and testate amoeba.

 The end of the period also saw the origin of heterotrophic plankton, which would feed on unicellular algae and prokaryotes, ending the bacterial dominance of the oceans.
 The unicellular algae (Archaeplastida) went through a big bang of diversification, and their population went up by a factor of a hundred to a thousand.